 1.4.3 The relevant Parties shall execute all other necessary contracts, agreements or documents (including without limitation the Articles of Association of the company), obtain all necessary government licenses and permits (including without limitation the Business License of the company) and take all necessary actions to transfer valid ownership of the Optioned Interests to Party A and/or the Designee(s), unencumbered by any security interests, and cause Party A and/or the Designee(s) to become the registered owner(s) of the Optioned Interests.
 For the purpose of this Section and this Agreement, "security interests" shall include securities, mortgages, third party's rights or interests, any stock options, acquisition right, right of first refusal, right to offset, ownership retention or other security arrangements, but shall be deemed to exclude any security interest created by this Agreement and Party B's Share Pledge Agreement.
-"Party B's Share Pledge Agreement" as used in this Section and this Agreement shall refer to the Share Pledge Agreement."
+"Party B's Share Pledge Agreement" as used in this Section and this Agreement shall refer to the Share Pledge Agreement ("Share Pledge Agreement") executed by and among Party B, Party C and Party A as of the date hereof.